• Home

 Players

-2 to 10 players can participate.
-The game is played individually, but in a group, players take turns.
+Usually 2 to 10 players can take part.
+The game is played individually, but turns rotate in a group format.

 The Play